chef/chef-web-docs/content/config_rb_client.md

 `add_formatter`
 : A 3rd-party formatter.
 (See [nyan-cat](https://github.com/andreacampi/nyan-cat-chef-formatter) for an example of a 3rd-party formatter.)
 Each formatter requires its own entry.

+`allowed_automatic_attributes`
+: A hash that allows `default` attributes, preventing non-allowed attributes from being saved.

+`allowed_default_attributes`
+: A hash that allows `default` attributes, preventing non-allowed attributes from being saved.

+`allowed_normal_attributes`
+: A hash that allows `normal` attributes, preventing non-allowed attributes from being saved.

+`allowed_override_attributes`
+: A hash that allows `override` attributes, preventing non-allowed attributes from being saved.

 `authentication_protocol_version`
 : Sets the authentication protocol that is used to communicate with Chef Infra Server.
 For example, specify protocol version 1.3 to enable support for SHA-256 algorithms: